 The Fellows Program

-Fellows live in community, learning, growing, serving and supporting one another as they seek to grow spiritually, professionally and personally.
+Pittsburgh Fellows is a nine-month leadership development program that launches college graduates into a successful career and teaches them how to fully integrate faith and work.
+Fellows work in competitively paid positions in their chosen career field while living in an intentional Christian community, learning, growing, serving and supporting one another as they seek to grow spiritually, professionally and personally.
 We provide fully-furnished homes with private bedrooms and welcoming communal areas for Fellows to develop deep, personal relationships not just for the nine months of our program, but for life.

 Our homes are located in Sewickley, PA, a charming, walkable small town just outside of the city and in close proximity to shopping, coffee shops, biking and hiking trails, fitness facilities and many other amenities.

 What does it mean to integrate faith and work?
 How do you lay the foundation for a meaningful career?
 Navigating the transition from college to professional life can seem overwhelming.
 You don't need to do it alone.

 Pittsburgh Fellows work four days a week in their chosen career field.
 Real work.
 Real pay.
 We offer opportunities in many roles, including, but not limited to, marketing, HR, business development, finance, project management, sales and more.
 Positions are available in a wide range of industries, from software to trucking, health care to fund administration.
 Pittsburgh-based employers partner with us to help you launch your career well, using your skills and interests to contribute to the success of your company and providing exceptional opportunities to learn and grow.
 You will be supported and challenged as you learn to live a life that seamlessly integrates faith and work.

 Want to remain with your company after the program?
 Fellows typically receive offers of full-time employment at the conclusion of their Fellows year.
 If you decide to look elsewhere, our network is available to help you land that next job.